Last Updated on June 3, 2024 by Soumya

 The best way to begin any day in Istanbul is by having a classic Turkish breakfast called the Kahvalti.

-My favorite food at the Kahvalti is the menemen which is scrambled eggs prepared with lots of tomatoes, onions, and green pepper.
+My favorite food at the Kahvalti is the menemen, which is scrambled eggs prepared with tomatoes, onions, and green peppers.

 Begin your one-day Istanbul trip at the Hippodrome

-Once done with your breakfast, head to the Hippodrome, or the modern Sultanahmet Square, that is just 5 mins away from Serbethane.
+Once you’ve had your breakfast, head to the Hippodrome or the modern Sultanahmet Square, which are just five minutes away from Serbethane.

 When Istanbul was Constantinople, the Hippodrome was an open public square where chariot races were held.
 The Hippodrome was also the venue of gladiator fights, celebrations, and official meetings.
 This place was literally the heart of the ancient Roman city of Constantinople.